InstituteforDiseaseModeling/idmtools-calibra/docs/api/plotters.md

 ## Using Multiple Plotters

-Pass a list of plotters to `CalibManager`:
+Pass a list of plotters to `CalibManager`.
+Each runs after every iteration:

 ```python
 from idmtools_calibra.plotters.likelihood_plotter import LikelihoodPlotter